Michael Winner: Non-Bronson period

 Winner tried to break out of action films with Won Ton Ton, the Dog Who Saved Hollywood (1976), an animal comedy Winner produced and directed, starring Bruce Dern, Madeline Kahn, Art Carney, and Milton Berle.
 Intended as a satire of Hollywood, it was a financial failure.
 Of modest success was his horror film The Sentinel (1977), which Winner wrote, produced and directed for Universal, and which was based on the novel by Jeffrey Konvitz.

 Winner then wrote, produced and directed the remake of Raymond Chandler's novel The Big Sleep (1978), starring Robert Mitchum as Philip Marlowe with a strong support cast including John Mills, Sarah Miles, Richard Boone and Candy Clarke.
 The film was relocated to England, and financed by ITC Films.
-Also for ITC, Winner produced, edited and directed the organized crime thriller Firepower (1979).
+Also for ITC, Winner produced, edited and directed the organised crime thriller Firepower (1979).
 It was meant to star Bronson, who withdrew, and wound up starring Sophia Loren and James Coburn.